 - Private operating foundations and certain public-private partnerships

-Simply put, charitable donations must be made to organizations that benefit the public good and are registered as tax-exempt entities.
+Put simply, your donations must go to organizations that benefit the public good and hold registered tax-exempt status.

-Contributions to individuals, foreign charities (unless recognized by the IRS), political organizations, and lobbying groups do not qualify for a tax deduction.
+Contributions to individuals, foreign charities not recognized by the IRS, political organizations, and lobbying groups do not qualify for a tax deduction.

-Additionally, the intention and structure of the donation matter.
-Donations must be made with no expectation of direct compensation or substantial benefit.
-For example, purchasing tickets to a gala dinner may not be fully deductible if part of the payment covers the cost of the meal or entertainment.
+The intention and structure of your donation matter just as much as the dollar amount.
+Donations must be made with no expectation of direct compensation or material benefit in return.
+Buying tickets to a gala dinner, for example, may not be fully deductible if part of your payment covers the cost of the meal or entertainment.

 - Cash contributions